AjmainFaieq/Dev-logs/README.md

 Today I:

 - learned middleware portion of MVC.Specifically topics like custom middleware extension and custom middleware class.
-- learned the correct order of using middleware and Usewhen
+- learned the correct order of using middleware and Usewhen.